SourCherries/auto-face-align/README.md

 ``` -->

 # Citation
-If you use this package for your research, please cite the following paper:
+If you use this package for your research, please cite the following preprint:
-> Gaspar, C.M. & Garrod, O.G.B. (in preparation).
+>Gaspar, C. M., & Garrod, O. G. B. (2021, November 8).
 A Python toolbox for Automatic Face Alignment (AFA).
-Behavior Research Methods
+Retrieved from psyarxiv.com/erc8a

+DOI:
+>10.31234/osf.io/erc8a

 # License
 This module is under an Apache-2.0 license.